grid47 Exploring patterns and algorithms

-Leetcode 436: Find Right Interval
+Solution to LeetCode 436: Find Right Interval Problem

 You are given an array of intervals, where each interval is represented by a pair of integers [start, end], and the start value is unique.
 For each interval, find the right interval.
 The right interval for an interval i is an interval j such that start[j] >= end[i] and the start[j] is minimized.
 If no right interval exists, return -1.